30 Things To Be Grateful For Even When You Have Nothing

 12. The people that care for you

-If you have people that care for you, constantly checks on you, and want you to be a better person, they are your greatest blessings.
+If you have people that care for you, constantly check on you, and want you to be a better person, they are your greatest blessings.

 13. Bad days